kienstra/no-app-state/README.md

 This is like Redux.

-But we won't text Redux or React.
+But we won't test Redux or React.

 Only the [reducer functions](src/Store/reducer.js):